-Here are some interesting facts about this disorder (also referred to as migratory glossitis or wandering rash of the tongue) that you should know.
+Here are some interesting facts about this disorder (also referred to as migratory glossitis or a wandering rash of the tongue) that you should know.

 Geographic Tongue: Causes and Symptoms

 The exact cause of migratory glossitis is not known, but according to the National Organization for Rare Diseases (NORD), the map-like appearance of the tongue is the result of inflammation.
 Normally, the tongue is covered with a layer of tiny bumps called papillae, but if for some reason any of these finger-like projections are lost, those areas of the tongue will be smooth and red with slightly raised borders.
-These affected areas can change in size and location daily, making the tongue look different each time you look at it.
+These affected areas may change in size and location daily, making the tongue look different each time you look at it.

 Do I Need to See a Doctor for Geographic Tongue?